jbrowning96/PlantDiffusion.jl/README.md

 # Plant Reaction-Diffusion Simulation

 This project aims to implement various Reaction-Diffusion models to simulate the effects of harsh climates on plant communities.
 It is inspired by Problem A of the Mathematical Competition in Modeling from the year 2023.
+This project implements various models using the Julia Programming Language, which was chosen for its superior performance in scientific computation relative to Python.

 ## Background